Posted on June 21 2022 by Sean Gadus

 What do you think?
 What is your favorite non-Ganon final boss in the series?
 Let us know your thoughts in the comments below!

 Sean Gadus is a Senior Editor at Zelda Dungeon.
-His first Zelda game was Ocarina of Time and he loves all of the 3D Zelda games from 1998-2011.
+His first Zelda game was Ocarina of Time, and he loves all of the 3D Zelda games from 1998-2011.
+The final battle of Tears of the Kingdom is one of his favorite final battles in the entire series.
 He wants to help build a kinder, more compassionate world.
 You can check out his other written work at The-Artifice.com.